armanckeser/TrackCrafts/README.md

 `0.0.2` Update Readme

 `0.0.3` Fix bug where middle clicking on non recipes would pin recipe

+`0.0.4` You can now track many recipes and delete them individually

 ### Credits
 arwen - README